 As for me, I cannot forget the many men and women of all races who have given their lives for our freedom, to make a better world.

-As for me, I cannot become racist because all lives truly matter.
+As for me, I cannot become racist because each and every life has great value and truly matters.
 We are one nation under God, seeking justice and equality for all.